Sepelbaum/housing-data/README.md

 #### Interpretation of Model
 We found that changes in zip code were associated with significant changes in price.
 The most expensive zipcode was 98039, associated with a price that is about 300% higher than our standard (and close to 300% higher than the lowest).

+### Ridge & Lasso Regression Using SKLearn

+We ran Ridge and Lasso Regression models in hopes of controlling for variance in our data.
+When comparing the test errors against our linear models we found that Ridge Regression produced the best output.
+However, we noticed that the linear coefficients in SKLearn varied greatly from the ones we produced in Statsmodel.
+If given more time we would definitely hope to compare and discover the cause of these differences.

+    **Train Error Ridge Model 623.3321375142388**
+    **Test Error Ridge Model 155.71200692361117**

+    **Train Error Lasso Model 797.8057032615068**
+    **Test Error Lasso Model 195.55344911614895**

+    **Train Error Unpenalized Linear Model -2682273.3556272555**
+    **Test Error Unpenalized Linear Model -670066.0383374249**

 #### Evaluating Model Assumptions
 ##### Linearity:
 We were not to concerned with linearity; there seems to be a general linear trend.